ARM-software/arm-systemready/security-extension/README.md

 ## Steps to build SystemReady Security Extension ACS live image

 ## GitHub branch
-- To pick up the release version of the code, checkout the branch security-extension-acs-beta1 with the appropriate tag.
+- To pick up the release version of the code, checkout the branch "security-extension-acs".
+The release tag is: v21.08_SE_REL1.0_BETA-1

 ## ACS build steps